smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

 Configures a token pool's chain settings, including cross-chain rate limits and remote pool configurations.
+Adding a chain through this task automatically enables it for cross-chain transfers.

 #### Parameters